DoctorKhan/The-Cosmic-Game-Book/src/30_conclusion/20_glossary.md

 **The Observer**: The awareness that watches thoughts, emotions, and experiences without being identified with them.
 Your true identity as consciousness itself, distinct from the content of consciousness.

-**The Player vs. The Piece**: The Player is your eternal soul/consciousness; the Piece is your temporary human personality/avatar.
-Most people mistake themselves for the piece and forget they are the player.
+**The Player vs. The Autopilot**: The Player is your eternal soul/consciousness, the source of conscious choice.
+The Autopilot is the temporary human personality and its conditioned programming.
+Most people identify with the Autopilot, forgetting they are the Player who can consciously take the controls.

 **The Scribe vs. The Conscious Author**: The Scribe unconsciously rationalizes whatever happens; the Conscious Author deliberately creates meaning from experience.
 The difference between being lived by life versus consciously living life.